 – The New Children’s Museum

-Places to Stay in San Diego
+Where to Stay in San Diego with Kids

 One of my favorite resorts in San Diego is Kona Kai Resort.
 This adorable resort offers free bike rentals, some incredible dining and is located on the adorable Shelter Island.